zetrasystemsq8-beep/NigerGram_/README.md

 # NigerGram

-NigerGram is a mobile-first short video and social application built with Flutter.
+NigerGram is a mobile-first short video and social application builted with Flutter.
 It focuses on fast video feeds, in-app uploading, profiles, and social interactions — designed for the Nigerian market but built to scale globally.

 This repository contains the Flutter app (UI, business logic) plus infra-related files used for Supabase and Firebase integration.